-20-20 Feedback Function
+20-20 Feedback Function recubacit i anetion

-Function:

-and use the highest value as the feedback.
-NOTE!
-Any unused feedbacks must be set to No Function in 20-00 Feedback 1 Source, 20-03 Feedback 2 Source, or 20-06 Feedback 3 Source.
-Only Setpoint 1 will be used.
-The sum of Setpoint 1 and any other references that are enabled (see par. group 3-1) will be used as the PID controller's setpoint reference.
-[5] Multi Setpoint Multi-setpoint minimum [5] sets up the PID Controller to calculate the difference between

-Multi-setpoint minimum [5] sets up the PID Controller to calculate the difference between Feedback 1 and Setpoint 1, Feedback 2 and Setpoint 2, and Feedback 3 and Setpoint 3.
-It will use the feedback/setpoint pair in which the feedback is the farthest below its corresponding setpoint reference.
-If all feedback signals are above their corresponding setpoints, the PID Controller will use the feedback/setpoint pair in which the difference between the feedback and setpoint is the least.

-Maximum [4] sets up the PID controller to compare Feedback 1, Feedback 2 and Feedback 3

-If only two feedback signals are used, the feedback that is not to be used must be set to No Function in 20-00 Feedback 1 Source, 20-03 Feedback 2 Source or 20-06 Feedback 3 Source.
+Ор tion: Function: which the difference between the feedback and setpoint is the least.
+NOTE If only two feedback signals are used, the feedback that is not to be used must be set to No Function in 20-00 Feedback 1 Source, 20-03 Feedback 2 Source or 20-06 Feedback 3 Source.
 Note that each setpoint reference will be the sum of its respective parameter value (20-21 Setpoint 1, 20-22 Setpoint 2 and 20-23 Setpoint 3) and any other references that are enabled (see par. group 3-1).
 [6] Multi Setpoint Max Multi-setpoint maximum [6] sets up the PID Controller to calculate the difference between Feedback 1 and Setpoint 1, Feedback 2 and Setpoint 2, and Feedback 3 and Setpoint 3.
 It will use the feedback/setpoint pair in which the feedback is farthest above its corresponding setpoint reference.
 If all feedback signals are below their corresponding setpoints, the PID Controller will use the feedback/setpoint pair in which the difference between the feedback and the setpoint reference is the least.

-20-20 Feedback Function N If e fee to 20 So wi va 20 Unction: OTE! only two feedback signals are used, the edback that is not to be used must be set No Function in 20-00 Feedback 1 Source, 1-03 Feedback 2 Source or 20-06 Feedback 3 urce.
-Note that each setpoint reference II be the sum of its respective parameter lue (20-21 Setpoint 1, 20-22 Setpoint 2 and 1-23 Setpoint 3) and any other references at are enabled (see par. group 3-1).
+NOTE If only two feedback signals are used, the feedback that is not to be used must be set to No Function in 20-00 Feedback 1 Source, 20-03 Feedback 2 Source or 20-06 Feedback 3 Source.
+Note that each setpoint reference will be the sum of its respective parameter value (20-21 Setpoint 1, 20-22 Setpoint 2 and 20-23 Setpoint 3) and any other references that are enabled (see par. group 3-1).